percona/portal-doc/docs/advisors/checks/mongodb-connection-spike.md

 ## Resolution

-There could be several reasons for seeing a sudden spike in MongoDB connections, including:
+A sudden spike in MongoDB connections can be caused by multiple factors, including:

 1. **Increased User Traffic:** If there has been a sudden increase in the number of users accessing your MongoDB database, it could result in a spike in connections.